Know your diabetes risk

 You are at a higher risk for Type 2 diabetes the older you are.

-Men are more likely than women to have undiagnosed diabetes; one reason may be that they are less likely to see their doctor regularly, but for woman who have developed gestational diabetes while pregnant, their risk of developing prediabetes and type 2 diabetes later, increases.
+Men are more likely than women to have undiagnosed diabetes; one reason may be that they are less likely to see their doctor regularly, but for woman who have developed gestational diabetes while pregnant have a higher risk of developing prediabetes and later Type 2 diabetes.
 Women who gave birth to a baby weighing more than 9 pounds are also at risk of developing Type 2 diabetes.

-A family history of diabetes could mean you're genetically vulnerable, putting you at a higher risk for it.
+A family history of diabetes means you're genetically vulnerable, and higher risk for diabetes.

 People of certain racial and ethnic groups — including blacks, Hispanics, American Indians and Asians — are more likely to develop Type 2 diabetes than others.